jakobyte1024/abstracts/talk/liveHackingCloudArchitectures.md

 Further, become a part of the blue-team, defending and securing the architecture with modern open sourc tools.

 In this demo you will see various attack vectors and ways to mitigate and observe them.
+Kubernetes, eBPF, Cillium and Falco - just to name a few used technologies.